 - Healthcare Waste Management Zone: for safe storage and safe disposal of medical waste

 International Medical Corps also is providing case management support for testing for, treatment of and vaccination against coronavirus.

 Community Outreach and Engagement

 The emergence of coronavirus has resulted in the distribution of misinformation (called an “infodemic” by some) and instances of stigma.
 These can contribute to additional health concerns, because they may lead individuals to hide their illness and avoid seeking healthcare immediately, discouraging healthy behaviours.
 Community outreach and engagement are critical not only to address the stigma of the disease, but also to encourage proper health-seeking behaviour, including getting vaccinated when vaccines are available in a community.

 International Medical Corps’ community outreach messaging includes information on proper hygiene practices to prevent the spread of coronavirus, as well as encouraging community surveillance, and supporting referral options for individuals with symptoms, enabling them to seek healthcare quickly.
 International Medical Corps also has a long history of addressing longer-term mental health and psychosocial support needs during conflict, disaster and outbreaks of disease—especially important during the periods of isolation that have accompanied the travel restrictions and other limitations imposed by the pandemic.

 Epidemic Response Team

 International Medical Corps maintains an Epidemic Response Team comprising clinicians, logisticians and sanitation experts on standby for the World Health Organization (WHO) and ready to deploy when requested.
 This team includes former CDC epidemiologists and public health experts who have worked throughout the international NGO and governmental spectrum, and who have experience working on outbreaks of infectious disease, including SARS, MERS, H1NI, flu and Ebola.
-The team remains flexible and ready to deploy globally to provide surged medical support in health facilities, hospitals and communities to address the spread of coronavirus, in coordination with the WHO and local ministries of health.
+The team remains flexible and ready to deploy globally to provide surged medical support in health facilities, hospitals and communities to address the spread of coronavirus, including vaccination campaigns, in coordination with the WHO and local ministries of health.